Why Do You Need a Deadlift Platform?

 You will no longer be dependent on the gym, you will protect your equipment and floor, as well as keep yourself motivated to train.

-In his book Power to the People, Pavel Tsatsouline wrote that the deadlift is THE exercise of choice from computer geek to Olympic athlete, more effective than the squat and perhaps the best exercise for abs.
+In his book Power to the People, Pavel Tsatsouline wrote that the deadlift is THE exercise of choice for computer geeks to Olympic athletes, more effective than the squat and perhaps the best exercise for abs.

 If you combine the deadlift with a powerful push movement like the floor press or push-up, you have the recipe for a complete full-body strength training program that will get you leaner and stronger faster than you think possible.